DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 "Malvek," Milo said.

 "Among others."
 Elyra stood slowly, moved to the window.
 "Here's my offer: I'll teach you.
-Not academy theory—that's useless for what you're doing.
+Not academy theoryï¿½that's useless for what you're doing.
 Real training.
 Survival skills.
 How to hide your integration level.
 How to stabilize unstable patterns.
 How to fight if you have to."

 "What's the cost?"
 Lina asked.

 "Honesty.
-You tell me everything—how far the integration has progressed, what RAE can do, what you've already tried.
+You tell me everythingï¿½how far the integration has progressed, what RAE can do, what you've already tried.
 No secrets."
 She turned back to them.
 "And when the time comes, when they decide what to do about you, you remember who helped you survive long enough to have a choice."

 Jason looked at Lina and Milo.
 Lina gave a small nod.
-Milo shrugged—*your call.*
+Milo shruggedï¿½*your call.*

 "Deal," Jason said.
 "When do we start?"